the Creative Commons Attribution 4.0 License.

 As QR decomposition and SVD are common matrix operations that are efficiently implemented in most numerical libraries, this algorithm is straightforward to implement in most programming languages.

 The CCA method can be used to construct an OO.
 Let X be a set of (possibly) relevant model state variables and Y the corresponding observation values.
 Here Y could be obtained from a specialised model but also from a historical dataset of real observations.
 Applying the algorithm of Sect.
-2 yields the matrices A, B, and D. The first two convert the mean subtracted model states X and observation values Y into their canonical counterparts F and G. The diagonal matrix D holds for each pair of canonical variables i the best fit to the slope of the correlation: Dii=dGi/dFi.
+2 yields the matrices A, B, and D. The first two convert the mean subtracted model states X′ and observation values Y′ into their canonical counterparts F and G. The diagonal matrix D holds for each pair of canonical variables i the best fit to the slope of the correlation: .

-Assuming that NxNy – i.e. the number of model state variables is at least equal to the number of observed variables – it is possible to calculate Y from X by passing through canonical space and applying the fitted slope D,
+Assuming that Nx≥Ny – i.e. the number of model state variables is at least equal to the number of observed variables – it is possible to calculate Y′ from X′ by passing through canonical space and applying the fitted slope D,

 defining the CCA OO matrix,